Diplomacy of the American Civil War: Liberia

 Founded by the American Colonization Society, Liberia had declared independence in 1847 and asked repeatedly to establish foreign relations with the United States.
-President James K. Polk refused the request, and all his successors before the war declined to respond.
+President James K. Polk denied the request, and all his successors before the war declined to respond.
 As in Haiti's case, American high society was concerned about the consequences of giving their due treatment to a black ambassador and his family.
-Liberia was finally recognized in 1862, after most Southerners left the House of Representatives.
+Liberia was finally recognized in 1862, after most Southerners had left the House of Representatives.